PeMikj/backend_hws/README.md

-This repository contains several homework assignments.
+This repository contains homework assignments.
 Each assignment is organized into folders named according to the corresponding homework task

 ## Clone the repository: